Description

 Hello!

 The land – Our family has owned approximately 70 acres of land near Scholls, Oregon for over 40 years.
 The land is about 5 minutes from Mountainside High School.
 Originally, wheat was grown on about 40 acres and the remainder was used for grazing sheep.
 Around 1985, about 40 acres were planted with Christmas trees.
 Those trees were never harvested and, as you can imagine, are ready for thinning (scheduled for Spring 2022).
 The remaining 30 acres are oak woodland.
+The land has been continmate free for at least the last 40+ years (no herbicides, septic systems…etc.).

-Looking ahead to the next 40 years, we are working with various organizations to restore the forest and oak woodland habitats on the property using a combination of intensive grazing, oak release, and prescribed burning.
+Looking ahead to the next 40 years, we are working with various organizations to restore the forest and oak woodland habitats on the property using a combination of farming, intensive grazing, oak release, and prescribed burning.
 We are hoping to find the right individual or individuals to help with this process!

 Ideal folks: